Free Online DFD Maker

 Level 0 Context Diagram

-Generate a single-process Level 0 (context) DFD that shows the system boundary, external entities, and the major data flows in and out.
+A single-process Level 0 (context) DFD showing the system boundary, external entities, and the major data flows in and out — useful for stakeholder kickoffs.

 Level 1 Decomposition

-Expand the system into 3-7 numbered sub-processes with the right data stores and flows between them - the level of DFD most teams actually deliver.
+3-7 numbered sub-processes with the right data stores and flows between them — the level of DFD most teams actually deliver in system docs.

 Level 2 Detail

-Decompose a specific Level 1 process into a Level 2 DFD when you need to specify behavior at the implementation level.
+Decompose a specific Level 1 process into a Level 2 DFD when you need to specify behavior at the implementation level for engineering hand-off.

 Labeled Data Flows